Last Updated on

 Docosahexaenoic acid (DHA), a part of the omega-3 fatty acid family is a long-chain polyunsaturated fatty acid often called “the healthy fats.”
 It has a large influence on our body as it keeps us healthy and is crucial for the optimal growth of the brain and eyes through our life.
-In fact, the nutrient takes centre stage when neural tissues including vision are being formed in the womb.
+In fact, the nutrient takes centre stage when neural tissues, including vision, are being formed in the womb.
 DHA supports our cognitive, visual and mental faculties as we age.

-What are the Benefits of DHA for Babies and Kids?
+What Are the Benefits of DHA for Babies and Kids?

 DHA has undoubtedly gained a lot of attention and is appearing in all places from eggs, baby food to milk.
 Why should one care so much about this nutrient?
 Well, the answer is it is a beneficial fat.
 The role of DHA is accentuated during infancy and early years of childhood.

-During the early infant years until five years of age, the brain makes a rapid development and increases to about 4 times its total mass.
+During the early infant years until five years of age, the brain makes rapid development and increases to about 4 times its total mass.
 Adequate DHA intake during these crucial years in important for optimal development and enhancement of cognitive functions.
 It has been researched and proven that children who have a good intake of DHA until five years of age have better IQ scores, tremendous memory, good reading skills and strong vision.

 DHA deficiency could be common in children suffering from Attention Deficit Hyperactive Disorder (ADHD).
 In a nutshell, DHA is imperative for neurological and visual development.

-While there are no guidelines for a daily DHA dosage for children, there are certain recommendations that exist for intake of DHA plus eicosapentaenoic acid, or EPA.
+While there are no guidelines for a daily DHA dosage for children, there are certain recommendations that exist for the intake of DHA plus eicosapentaenoic acid, or EPA.

 Babies who are breastfeeding will receive most of their DHA intake from the milk.
 Breastmilk is known to be high on DHA content.
 It is advisable for mother’s to increase their intake of DHA rich food while breastfeeding, A breastfeeding mother should aim at consuming at least 600-800 milligrams of DHA in a day via natural sources or supplements.